Eitol/screen_focus_changer/README.md

-can be useful to create a shortcut that allows you to switch between monitors
+can be useful to create a shortcut that allows you to switch between monitors / screens

 ![Image](doc/shortcut.png)